 Study with us

-A series of conversations exploring the individual paths of some eminent professionals who have made it to the top in their own particular ways.
+A series of conversations exploring the individual paths of distinguished professional women who have made it to the top in their own particular ways.
 How have they found their own solutions to 'life', what tips do they wish they'd been given earlier on, and what might they view, retrospectively, with most pleasure or regret?

 The second in the Third series of our conversations will be with physicist, author and BBC science broadcaster, Dr Helen Czerski.
 Helen is also an alumna of Churchill College.